 - The blog of Ole Begemann provides fresh and well written articles about iOS development and related topics.

-- NSHipster is a fairly young blog maintained by Mattt Thompson, mobile lead at Heroku and one of the creators of AFNetworking.
+- NSHipster is a younger blog maintained by Mattt Thompson.
+Mattt currently works at Panic and is one of the creators of AFNetworking.
 The tagline of NSHipster reads "... a journal of the overlooked bits in Objective-C and Cocoa ...", which summarizes the content on NSHipster very well.

 Who To Follow?